Academic Year 2023-2024

 Thurs, 9/15 at 11am: Digital Ethnic Studies Talk #1 (virtual), Anne Cong-Huyen, “Community & Coalition in Asian American Digital Humanities.”
 Director, Digital Scholarship, University of Michigan Library.
 Watch the recording.

 Tues-Wed, 10/11-10/12: Networked Connections: Explorations Across Digital Humanities (virtual), the inaugural CSU Digital Humanities Research Institute “at” SJSU.
 A virtual DH event hosted by San José State University Library Digital Humanities Center and San Diego State University Digital Humanities Center.
 More info and recordings available.

 Wed, 10/19 at 2pm: Digital Ethnic Studies Talk #2 (virtual): Maira E. Álvarez, “Digital Approaches to Ethnic Studies.”
 Early Career Provost Fellow, Department of History, The University of Texas at Austin.
 Watch the recording.

 Thurs 11/10 at noon: Chuyun Oh, K-pop Dance: Fandoming Yourself on Social Media (in-person multimodal book talk), Digital Humanities Center (LA 61, Bottom of the Library Dome).
 Chuyun Oh (PhD.
 UT Austin) is a Fulbright scholar and Associate Professor of Dance Theory at San Diego State University.
 She will discuss K-pop dance and fandom based on K-pop Dance: Fandoming Yourself on Social Media (Routledge), #1 Amazon New Release in Communications and Pop Dance in July 2022.
 Her award-winning scholarship has appeared in global media, top-tier journals, and anthologies.
 As a graduate of Kirov Ballet Academy, she received international dance competition awards and performed worldwide as a professional ballet/modern dancer before entering academia.
 Co-sponsored by the Center for the Study of Media and Performance, the Digital Humanities Initiative, the DH Center, the Center for Asian and Pacific Studies, and the APIDA Center.
-Recording coming soon.
+Watch the recording.

 Spring 2022 brings as much uncertainty as previous semesters.
 This semester, DH@SDSU will begin experimenting with hybrid programming—virtual in the first half of the semester (out of an abundance of caution), and in-person after Spring Break (public health measures permitting).
 Our programs continue to center care for our community, as we feature events that help us stay connected and support us in exploring approaches to mixed modalities in the future.